Farm School 2026

 Field Trips

-Our field trips can take you as far afield as Singing Frogs Farm in Sonoma County, noted for owners Paul and Elizabeth Kaiser’s development of intensive no-till production.
+Our field trips can take you as far afield as Singing Frogs Farm in Sonoma County, noted for owners Paul and Elizabeth Kaiser’s intensive no-till production.
 Or the O’Neil family’s Happy Day Farm in northern Mendocino County, where farmer Casey O’Neil has devoted years to perfecting the integration of cannabis and vegetable production, using traditional organic methods of soil management and water conservation.
-And the Mendocino Grain Project grows heirloom grains, threshing and cleaning their own grain and that of local producers at its Ukiah warehouse, and producing flour and food staple for local markets.
+Or the Mendocino Grain Project, where owner Rachel Britten grows heirloom grains, threshes and cleans her own grain and that of local producers, and produces and distributes flour and other food staples for local markets.

 Meals and Housing